htcondor/htmap/docs/source/htcondor.rst

    )
    htmap.map(..., map_options=options)

-When it's mentioned that "the option ``foo`` needs to be set" (possibly in a submit file), this corresponds to adding the option in the appropriate place in :class:`~htmap.MapOptions`.
+When it's mentioned that "the option ``foo`` needs to be set" in a submit file, this corresponds to adding the option in the appropriate place in :class:`~htmap.MapOptions`.

 .. _configuration variables: https://htcondor.readthedocs.io/en/latest/admin-manual/configuration-macros.html